People use CBD for relief from ailments both serious and everyday.

-CBD by itself is not psychoactive.
-No high whatsoever.
-Yet it does interact with our body’s signaling networks, and some who use it describe a sense of well-being, an overall calm and relaxed state that’s not quite a buzz, but not exactly nothing, either.
-CBD has been studied as a sleep aid, but daytime use won’t make you drowsy.
-Just relaxed.
+CBD by itself is not psychoactive, yet it does interact with our body’s signaling networks both within and outside of the endocannabinoid system, and some who use it describe a sense of well-being, an overall calm and relaxed state that’s not quite a buzz, but not exactly nothing, either.
+CBD has been studied as a sleep aid, but daytime use won’t make you drowsy – just relaxed.

 But it may help balance out your THC high.

 Pair CBD with THC, and things get even more mysterious and contradictory.
 But the two were clearly meant to be together.

 CBD is believed to mitigate the psychoactive effects of THC, though not necessarily in a way that’s linear or straightforward.
 Its presence may tone down THC’s high and harsh notes, cool down its anxiety and paranoia, and help clear up confused thinking.
 But it can also amplify certain signals reaching the cannabinoid receptors throughout our brains and bodies.